 - Have you identified different types of vulnerability through your customer complaints?
 (Yes/No)

-- Are you able to identify individual customers who are vulnerable, so they can be treated appropriately in future?
-(Yes/No);
+- Can you identify individual customers who are vulnerable so that they can be treated appropriately in future?
+(Yes/No)

 - Have your customer-facing staff received training in how to handle vulnerable customers?
 (Yes/No)

-If the majority of your answers to these questions is no, it’s likely you’ll need to do some work in order to make sure you’re meeting both the public and regulators’ expectations for dealing with vulnerability, which will have been heightened by the increased level of awareness of the topic.
+If the majority of your answers to these questions is no, you’ll likely need to do some work to make sure you’re meeting both the public and regulators’ expectations for dealing with vulnerability, which will have been heightened by the increased level of awareness of the topic.